dylan-lang/testworks/documentation/users-guide/source/reference.rst

 Assertions
 ----------

-Assertions are the smallest unit of verification in testworks.
+Assertions are the smallest unit of verification in Testworks.
 They must appear within the body of a test.

 Assertion macros that accept an argument that is the expected value